Table of contents

 Over time your cactus can grow quite large, so a popular method is to plant against a thick stake or post and tie one or two main stems to it, in order to support it and encourage vertical straight growth.
 One then trims away any other side shoots, and after the stems have reached the desired height you cut off their ends to encourage new branching shoots.
 The branches that shoot out will then spread and hang downwards.
 This will provide fruit at a pickable height.

 If you are growing dragon fruit in a cool climate or you don’t have much space, you can grow dragon fruit in a pot.
 This allows you to move it during winter to protect it from frost, as it will not survive long periods of freezing temperatures and frost.

-Start the plant in a smaller pot around 25 cm (10 Inches) deep and re-pot when the plant seems root-bound.
-A large pot that is 50-60cm deep is enough to accommodate a mature tree.
-Make sure the pot has drainage holes.
+Start the plant in a smaller pot around 25cm (10 Inches) deep and re-pot when the plant seems root-bound.
+A large pot that is 50-60cm (20-24 Inches) deep is enough to accommodate a mature tree.
+However make sure the pot has drainage holes.

 It is possible to kill a plant by over-watering it.
 In a tropical wet-season, dragon fruit can handle torrential downpours, but there is no need for additional watering.
-If you water the plant too often, this can cause the roots to rot.
+If you water the plant too often, this can cause root rot.

 Pests and Diseases of Dragon Fruit Growing

-The fruit weighs about 150–600g, with pink, crimson, yellow or red coloured skin and fleshy green scales on the exterior.
+The fruit weighs about 150–600g (5-20oz), with pink, crimson, yellow or red coloured skin and fleshy green scales on the exterior.
 Further, on the inside, the fruit has translucent white or red flesh with tiny black seeds, and the flesh is sweet to mildly sweet, with a light melon-like taste.

 Use a spoon to scoop the fruit out of the skin or peel the skin off and slice the pulp into small pieces.
 Other ideas for serving the fruit are: